h15200/notes/go.md

 - when passing a `chan` to a function input, you can specify if it's a `sender` (write operation) or a `receiver` (read operation).

   - (ch chan<- int) is a write-end channel
   - (ch <-chan) is a read-end channel

+- A channel is ready to write if:

+  - it has buffer space or
+  - at least one reader is ready to read

+- A channel is ready to read if:

+  - it has unread data in its buffer, or
+  - at least one writer is ready to write, or
+  - it is closed (yes, you can ready from a closed channel!)
+    - in this case, if it was a buffered channel, the receiver will continue reading values from a closed channel until you reach the end, where you'll get the zero value and !ok

+- when closing a channel, there is still a zero value of that channel type inside, so receiving from a closed `chan int` will yield `0`. the second `ok` val will be false in this case

+- what's the point of having a nil channel?

+  - a nil channel always blocks!
+  - when trying to close goroutines, you can only close once
+  - however, you can suspend a channel by changing to `nil`, then unsuspend later
+  - usually safer to just close a channel once it's done
+  - as an edge case: all nil channels are ignored in `select` blocks, making `nil` a great way to PAUSE a channel process to resume later.
+Closing will be permanent

+- Unbuffered vs buffered
+  - function wise, an unbuffered channel is a synchronization tool and a buffered channel is a communications tool which requires no rendezvous
+  - an unbuffered channel has more back and forths and will take more energy, but don't buffer until it's needed!
+Buffering makes it harder to see race conditions and deadlocks

+#### counting semaphores

+- limits work in progress once it's "full"
+- once full, one unit of work must leave for another to enter like a queue in a store up to capacity
+- this is modelled with a buffered channel:
+  - attempt to send before starting work at an interval
+  - if blocked (buffer is full), nothing happens
+  - receive when the work is done and the next worker will start by sending

 ### goroutine